datajoint/element-calcium-imaging/docs/src/pipeline.md

 # Data Pipeline

-Each node in the following diagram represents the analysis code in the workflow and the corresponding table in the database.
-Within the workflow, Element Calcium Imaging connects to upstream Elements including Lab, Animal, Session, and Event.
+Each node in the following diagram represents the analysis code in the pipeline and the corresponding table in the database.
+Within the pipeline, Element Calcium Imaging connects to upstream Elements including Lab, Animal, Session, and Event.
 For more detailed documentation on each table, see the API docs for the respective schemas.